 From its epic scenery to its buzzing cafe culture, the city has loads to offer us, visitors.
-You won’t be short of things to do here, but there are a few things in particular that you really shouldn’t miss.
+You won’t be short of finding the best things to do in Wellington, but there are a few spots that you really shouldn’t miss.

 Take a look at some of the very best things to do in Wellington.